Boniel-M/alx-low_level_programming/README.md

-This is my first day of learning C. So cool.
+This is my first day of learning C.
+Feeling So cool.
 #	C